squiggly line with heart graphic

 Step 3: Create your adoptive family profile.

 Our profile coordinator and designer will work with you to create your custom adoptive parent profile using photos and content provided by you.
 Your profile is what we present to prospective birthmothers to help them find the adoptive family that is best for them and their baby.
-We’ll create a physical paper version we send through the mail and a digital online version that will be listed on our Waiting Families page.
+In order to create the best possible adoptive family profile, it’s important to paint a vivid picture of your home, lifestyle, and family.
+Be genuine, honest, and passionate!

 • Pregnant Icon

-Step 4: Wait to be chosen by an expectant mother.
+Step 4: Get selected by an expectant mother.

 • Hand Icon